ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 Applications for maintainerships can be handed in to the product manager.
 The product manager together with the technical board decide on who becomes a maintainer.
 Maintainerships are listed with the name of the maintainer.
 In addition the company the maintainer is working for can be listed, too.
-In this second case the company can suggest a new maintainer to the product manager, if the employee leaves the company.
+In this second case, the company has the right to propose an alternative maintainer at any time.
+In particular, if the maintainer resigns from his maintenance, a proposal for a new maintainer by the company of the old maintainer will be preferred, if the company recently invested substantially in the general condition of the component and the proposed maintainer meets the criteria.

 ## Current Maintainerships